For Teachers & Leadership

 Cultivating Classroom Culture

 Establishing a healthy classroom culture promotes unity, increases students’ likelihood for excellence, prevents a multitude of discipline issues, and establishes order – which a student experiences both externally and internally.
 According to Russell Kirk, “Order is the first need of the soul.
 It is not possible to love what one ought to love, unless we recognize some principles of order by which to govern ourselves.”
-This session briefly touches on philosophy – points such as order vs chaos, freedom and responsibility, learning and liberty, and discipline vs discipling – before providing concrete examples of how to foster a culture of virtue in the classroom.
+This session prompts teachers to think about culture in a school setting and then briefly touches on philosophy – points such as order vs chaos, freedom and responsibility, learning and liberty, and discipline vs discipling – before providing concrete examples of how to foster a culture of virtue in the classroom.
 Small group work follows, with a final sharing of ideas and guidance from the presenter.
+This session is a good follow-up to our School Culture session, but each can be presented independently.

 Introduction to the Great Conversation and Seminar Discussion